KCW89/telebort-core-programs/Program-Data-1 (ver.2025).md

-# Program F2: Database Fundamentals
+# Program Data 1: Database Fundamentals

 ## Objectives
 Our goal is to enhance our curriculum by leveraging AI to create more effective and engaging content.
 Here’s what we’ll focus on: